gabrielraya/intraretinal-cyst-fluid-detection/README.md

 # Intraretinal cyst fluid detection using Deep Learning

-This repository contains the code for the development of a Intraretinal cyst fuild detection system, final project for the course on [Intelligent Systems in Medical Imaging 2018-2019](https://ismi19.grand-challenge.org/) at Radboud University, Nijmegen, The Netherlands.
+This repository contains the code for the development of a Intraretinal cyst fluild detection system, final project for the course on [Intelligent Systems in Medical Imaging 2018-2019](https://ismi19.grand-challenge.org/) at Radboud University, Nijmegen, The Netherlands.

 ![Retina](https://github.com/gabrielraya/intraretinal-cyst-fluid-detection/blob/master/images/project.png)